lawrencehook/remove-youtube-suggestions/README.md

 - Chrome https://chrome.google.com/webstore/detail/remove-youtube-suggestion/cdhdichomdnlaadbndgmagohccgpejae

 ### Contributing
+Feature request or found a bug?
+Feel free to create a Github issue, submit a PR, or contact me at lawrencehook@gmail.com.

-If you'd like to contribute to the development of this add-on, the following commands will get you started with a dev environment.
+The following commands will get you started with a Firefox dev environment.

 ```
 $ git clone https://github.com/lawrencehook/remove-youtube-suggestions.git